Rafael Nazario: Mexico

 Nazario took a job as a chef in Portland, where once again, he became well known.
 This resulted in him relocating to Mexico for a restaurant venture: Cafe Caracoles.
 After a few months in Puerto Vallarta, he moved on to Daiquiri Dick's, a fine-dining restaurant on Los Muertos beach in Puerto Vallarta.
 Shortly after arriving in Mexico, Nazario began to write songs in Spanish.
 Just over a year later, he released his debut album Patria Añorada.

 As executive chef, Nazario participated in Puerto Vallarta's International Festival Gourmet along with a number of other culinary events.
 He also appeared in US-based television programs and publications.

 While living in Puerto Vallarta, Nazario wrote and designed a collection of his recipes, Sand in Your Shoes (2001), which gained the attention of the James Beard Foundation.
 In August 2004, he and his crew went to New York City to prepare a dinner of Mexican haute cuisine at the James Beard House.

 Australia

 In 2005, Nazario moved to Australia to where he was the co-founder of Guzman y Gomez.
 He later went on to help launch Mad Mex Fresh Mexican Grill, another quick service restaurant along with consulting for several restaurants and Mexican QSRs in Australia and New Zealand.

 Return to music

-In mid-2009, Nazario left the culinary realm to once again devote himself to music.
-When he began to teach piano, his first student was Joanna Weinberg, singer, actress and musical theatre composer.
-Nazario later produced and arranged Ms Weinberg's ‘The Piano Diaries’.
-He also collaborated with Ms Weinberg on a song, ‘Don’t Give Up’, which featured in the movie, ‘Goddess’ (2013), which she wrote.
+In mid‑2009, Nazario left the culinary world to return to music.
+He resumed teaching piano, and his first student was Joanna Weinberg, singer, actress and musical theatre composer.
+He later produced and arranged Weinberg's ‘The Piano Diaries’.^{[28][29]} He also collaborated with Ms Weinberg on a song, ‘Don’t Give Up’, which featured in the movie, ‘Goddess’ (2013), which she wrote.
 During that time Nazario also directed theatre in Sydney (e.g., "Sure Thing").
 At the same time, he also worked occasionally as an actor, mainly doing TVCs and the occasional program.